jicruz96/PresupuestosPR/README.md

 ![J.I.
 Cruz headshot](./img/ji.png)

 #### J.I.
 Cruz - Founder and Project Lead
 * J.I.
-Cruz is a 23 year-old wannabe social entrepreneur from Bayamón, Puerto Rico.
+Cruz is a 24 year-old wannabe social entrepreneur from Bayamón, Puerto Rico.
 He is passionate about building systems that make communities stronger, healthier, and more in harmony with their environment.

 #### You?

-J.I. is a second-year software engineering student at Holberton School Tulsa.
-His back-end infrastructure is hanging by a thread.
-J.I. does not know JavaScript, so his dynamic page generation could use some help.
-J.I. would be more than happy to have some help with that or with whatever you can help with.

 Contact J.I. at ji@jicruz.com